SolidLabResearch/Challenges/reports/menubar-app-to-check-who-is-on-vacation.md

-- Clarify use of the Community Solid Server-specific [Client Credentials](https://communitysolidserver.github.io/CommunitySolidServer/6.x/usage/client-credentials/) in the README of the app.
+- Clarify use of the Community Solid Server-specific [Client Credentials](https://communitysolidserver.github.io/CommunitySolidServer/6.x/usage/client-credentials/) in the README of the app ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/2)).
 - The app stores the id and secret used by the Client Credentials in a JSON file on the disk of the user.
-Are there suggestions on how to make this safer?
+Are there suggestions on how to make this safer ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/5))?
-- Clarify why the app does not use [BashLib](https://github.com/SolidLabResearch/Bashlib/).
+- Clarify why the app does not use [BashLib](https://github.com/SolidLabResearch/Bashlib/) ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/3)).
 - Regarding the code to populate the test pods:
-  - Investigate if this code should be in a separate library.
+  - Investigate if this code should be in a separate library ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/4)).
-  - Clarify why this code did not use [BashLib](https://github.com/SolidLabResearch/Bashlib/).
+  - Clarify why this code did not use [BashLib](https://github.com/SolidLabResearch/Bashlib/) ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/3)).

 ## Future work
 <!--